Skip to main content

 endDateISO 8601RequiredExport messages until this date

-foldersarrayAll (except Junk/Trash)Folder paths or special-use flags to export
+foldersarrayAll Mail (Gmail/Outlook API); all folders except Junk and Trash (other accounts)Folder paths or special-use flags to export

 textTypestring*Text content: plain, html, * (both)